Lucas-heck-acosta/Graph-library/README.md

 - Check the existence of edges between vertices.
 - Retrieve connected vertices and their weights.
 - Count the number of vertices and edges in the graph.
+- Find the shortest path from point A to B.
+- Find minimum spanning tree from graph.

 ## Getting Started